gavin-anderson/React-Redux/README.md

-# This is an attempt to implment Redux, Routing, and Authentication
+# This is an attempt to implement Redux, Routing, and Authentication

 # Getting Started with Create React App